 |

-file upload is just another form operation.
-Microsoft should have
+that file upload is just another form operation.
+Microsoft should

-supported file upload within their standard Form object.
-Given that
+have supported file upload within their standard Form object.
+Given

-they didn't, our replacement should be as similar as possible to
+that they didn't, our replacement should be as similar as possible

-differences that lead to confusion.
-There are some surprisingly
+smallest differences that lead to confusion.
+There are some

-complicated parts to these seemingly simple objects and many developers
+surprisingly complicated parts to these seemingly simple objects

 So our XForm object is designed to be used in exactly the same